-There a some parameters of the WinBatch call which determine if (or how long) wInst shall be wait for the started programs returning
+There a several parameters of the WinBatch call which determine if (or how long) winst shall be wait for the started programs returning

-Default is that wInst waits for every initiated process to come back.
-This behaviour corresponds to the call parameter /WaitOnClose.
-On the contrary, if wInst shall proceed while the started processes run in their own threads we have to apply the call parameter /LetThemGo.
+Default is that winst waits for every initiated process to come back.
+This behaviour corresponds to the call parameter /waitonclose.
+On the contrary, if winst shall proceed while the started processes run in their own threads we have to apply the call parameter /LetThemGo.